| Squadron Leader John F. JacksonRoyal Australian Air Force (RAAF), No. 75 Squadron

 Wartime History

-During 1939 he served with No. 23 Squadron in Australia.
-During 1940–1941 assigned to No. 3 Squadron flying the P-40 Tomahawk in the Middle East and served in the Western Desert of Egypt.
+During 1939 assigned to No. 23 Squadron at Archerfield Airfield south of Brisbane.
+During 1940 assigned to No. 3 Squadron flying the P-40 Tomahawk in the Middle East and served in the Western Desert of Egypt.
 He also was based at Jenin in Palestinian and Rayak Airfield in the French Mandate for Syria and Lebanon (today Lebanon).

 On May 21, 1941 while off duty, a group of pilots including Jackson plus plus Bill Carson, Ken Carson, and Peter Turnbull swam in the Dead Sea and were photographed floating on the surface.